jermanuts/feather-docs/content/_guides/websocket.md

 - The total number of active connections to the websocket server.
 - The time at which a client connects or disconnects
-- Whether or not a client has previously connected
+- Whether a client has previously connected

 None of the above is actively tracked or recorded on the server.